Faculty Teaching Resources

-YSM Teaching and Learning Center (TLC) fosters and supports excellence in medical education at YSM.
-The TLC faculty and staff are available to provide expertise and innovation in educator development, assessment, learning technologies, and curriculum design, as well as medical education research and scholarship.
+Yale Center for Medical Education fosters and supports excellence in medical education at YSM.
+The Center faculty and staff are available to provide expertise and innovation in educator development, assessment, learning technologies, and curriculum design, as well as medical education research and scholarship.
 They oversee a number of programs, offer educator development sessions, and are available for individual consultation.
 Of note, the office also leads the Committee to Review Student Participation in research, which reviews research protocols that enroll Yale medical school students prior to submission to the IRB.
-The TLC can be reached directly at email@example.com Specific programs that faculty may want to explore include:
+Specific programs that faculty may want to explore include:

 Medical education day at Yale

 - Master of Health Science-Medical Education Pathway degree program

 Yale Poorvu Center for Teaching and Learning offers support for faculty with online, blended, and in-person education.

 Yale Center for Medical Simulation is a state-of-the-art center that provides members of the YSM community an ideal learning environment for supervised and independent practice with a focus on group communication and teamwork, but also specific technical skill.

 SYN:APSE center for learning, transformation, and innovation is a related Yale New Haven Hospital resource.

 The evaluations that our trainees complete can provide invaluable feedback that faculty should use to guide their development.
 Just as feedback to trainees is used to help them, feedback to faculty should be used in a similar fashion.
 Evaluations should be reviewed on a periodic basis and attention paid to suggested areas for improvement.